SoftwareAG/c8y-docs/content/edge/rest-api-bundle/working-with-rest-api.md

 layout: redirect
 ---

 Cumulocity IoT Edge supports REST APIs to perform the tasks like installation, configuring the network for the Edge appliance, updating the Edge appliance, changing the hostname, and so on.
 The REST APIs in Cumulocity IoT Edge use the HTTPS protocol for all the endpoints.
-Before the installation, Cumulocity IoT Edge generates a self-signed certificate for the IP address of the VM when you configure the network for the Edge VM.
-You must use the IP address of the Edge VM in the URL.
+Before the installation, Cumulocity IoT Edge generates a self-signed certificate for the IP address of the Edge appliance when you configure the network.
+You must use the IP address of the Edge appliance in the URL.
 For example, https://192.168.66.10/edge/tasks/latest-installation.

 During the installation, the host of the URL changes from the IP address to the domain name that you have configured.
 For example, https://myown.iot.com/edge/configuration/domain.

 Cumulocity IoT Edge creates a new self-signed certificate for the domain name if you want Cumulocity IoT Edge to generate a self-signed certificate.
 Otherwise, you must upload the self-signed certificate.
 Also, some of the endpoints could be temporarily unavailable during the installation.
-For example, the endpoint `/edge/tasks/latest-installation` can be used for polling to see the status (executing, succeeded, failed) of the installation process.
+For example, the `/edge/tasks/latest-installation` endpoint can be used for polling to see the status (executing, succeeded, failed) of the installation process.

 When you send an HTTPS request with the POST operation, some of the tasks return the response immediately with the task still running in the background.
-Here, the tasks refer to installation process, uploading license and certificate files, configuring a network, etc. The immediate response indicates if the task is created successfully or not.
+Here, the tasks refer to the installation process, uploading license and certificate files, configuring a network, etc. The immediate response indicates if the task is created successfully or not.
 To check the status of a task, use the `/edge/tasks/{id}` endpoint.

 >**Important:** Running two tasks concurrently results in conflicts between the tasks and might return HTTP status 409.

 ### Authentication

 If you are using the REST APIs for configuring the Edge appliance, most endpoints require authentication except `/edge/tasks/latest-installation` and `/edge/configuration/domain`.
-Cumulocity IoT Edge supports basic authentication and the authentication is performed by the **management** tenant.
+Cumulocity IoT Edge supports basic authentication and the authentication is performed by the management tenant.
 For a successful authentication, you must prefix **management** to the user name.
 The authorization header is formed as `Basic <Base64(<tenantID>/<c8yuser>:<password>)>`.
 For instance, if your tenantID, username and password are **management**, **admin** and **password** respectively, you can generate the Base64 string with the following command:

 	$ echo -n management/admin:password | base64